MSU-Libraries/catalog/docs/traefik.md

 go tool pprof -top goroutine.pprof
 ```

-## Reseting the LetsEncrypt Config
+## Resetting the Let's Encrypt Config

-Periodically you may want to reset the LetsEncrypt config to clear out
+Periodically you may want to reset the Let's Encrypt config to clear out
 old certificates for sites that no longer exist.
 This is the
 process you will want to use that will ensure there is limited downtime.